KMWphys/2026-NVIDIA/team-submissions/PRD.md

 ## 6. Resource Management Plan
 **Owner:** GPU Acceleration PIC

-* **Plan:** [How will you avoid burning all your credits?]
+* **Plan:**
-    * *Example:* "We will develop entirely on Qbraid (CPU) until the unit tests pass.
-We will then spin up a cheap L4 instance on Brev for porting.
-We will only spin up the expensive A100 instance for the final 2 hours of benchmarking."
+    * All development will be conducted on Qbraid using CPU resources until all unit tests pass.
+Brev will be used only for proof-of-concept validation, after which final benchmarking will be performed on local hardware.
-    * *Example:* "The GPU Acceleration PIC is responsible for manually shutting down the Brev instance whenever the team takes a meal break."
+The GPU Acceleration PIC is responsible for manually shutting down the Brev instance whenever the team is not actively working.